bytecodealliance/wasm-micro-runtime/README.md

 Roadmap
 =======

-See the [roadmap](./doc/roadmap.md) to understand what major features are planed or under development.
+See the [roadmap](./doc/roadmap.md) to understand what major features are planned or under development.

 Please submit issues for any new feature request, or your plan for contributing new features.